KenMwaura1/stock-price-scraper/README.md

 The prices are then saved in Postgres Database after each scrape, we use sqlalchemy as ORM and psycopg2 as database connector.

-The accompanying article can be found [here](https://dev.to/ken_mwaura1/daily-share-price-notifications-using-python-sql-and-africas-talking-part-one-17p)
+The accompanying article(part one) can be found [here](https://dev.to/ken_mwaura1/daily-share-price-notifications-using-python-sql-and-africas-talking-part-one-17p)
+Part Two detailing deployment and notification [here](https://dev.to/ken_mwaura1/daily-share-price-notifications-using-python-sql-and-africas-talking-part-two-37db)

 The actual platform we are scraping is [afx](https://afx.kwayisi.org/nseke/) website.
 ## Getting Started